kkaranam26-cloud/financial-data-platform-analytics-ml/README.md

 # Financial Data Platform – End-to-End Data Engineering Architecture

-This project implements a **financial data platform** designed to support analytics, machine learning workloads, and business intelligence use cases.
+This project implements a **financial data platform** designed to support analytics, machine learning workloads including fraud detection., and business intelligence use cases.

 The platform ingests transactional data, processes it through a multi-layered data architecture, and produces curated datasets for analysts, data scientists, and downstream applications.